 Coenzyme-Q-10 (a.k.a.
-CoQ10) is a food supplement that many individuals who have heart failure have claimed aids them to feel better.
-Research has shown that CoQ10 is one link in a chain of nutrients that produce energy inside human cells.
+CoQ10) is a fat-soluble molecule found in high amounts in heart muscle that many individuals with heart failure report helping them to feel better.8 Research has shown that CoQ10 is one link in a chain of nutrients that produce energy inside human cells.
 It is also an antioxidant, which is handy for overall health benefits.
 We know that because of its essential cellular activity all mammals require CoQ10 for life.
-Those who have experience with heart failure recommend a beginning dosage of around 30 mg a day, which is on the low side, and to take the tablets with food, preferably something high fat like low sodium peanut butter.
-It comes in a sublingual liposomal spray form, gel caps, and tablets ("The Manual", 2007).
+A recent meta-analysis found small yet reasonably consistent increases in heart function, around 3.7 percent, in those taking CoQ10 supplements.9 Those who have experience with heart failure recommend a beginning dosage of around 30 mg a day, which is on the low side, up to around 200 mg daily, and to take the tablets with food, preferably something high fat like low sodium peanut butter.
+It comes in a sublingual liposomal spray form, gel caps and tablets.

 Amino acids are a general grouping of supplements that make up the building blocks of tissue.
-Taurine has been shown to reverse heart damage in studies on dogs with heart failure.
+Taurine has been shown to reverse heart damage in studies on canines with heart failure.
 It and another amino acid known as L-Carnitine both build and repair heart muscle.
-L-Arginine helps your body to produce nitric oxide, which is a substance that dilates the arteries and takes a load off in heart failure ("The Manual", 2007).
+L-Arginine helps your body to produce nitric oxide, which is a substance that dilates the arteries and takes a load off in heart failure.

 Physicians, nurses, technicians, dieticians, social workers, pharmacists, and many more are an intricate part of the healthcare team.
 The goal is to create the best possible plan of care to make life as good as it can possibly be for the M-V-H-P (most valuable heart player).